Ed Asner: Politics

 He played a prominent role in the 1980 SAG strike.
 He was also active in a variety of other causes, such as the movement to free Mumia Abu-Jamal and the movement to establish California One Care, single-payer health care in California, for which he created a television advertisement.
 He endorsed Dennis Kucinich in the 2004 United States presidential election, and Barack Obama during the 2008 United States presidential election.
-He was formerly a member of the Democratic Socialist Organizing Committee (DSOC) and was a member of DSOC's successor, the Democratic Socialists of America.
+He was formerly a member of the Democratic Socialist Organizing Committee (DSOC), as well as a member of DSOC's successor, the Democratic Socialists of America.

 The sudden cancellation of Lou Grant in 1982 was the subject of much controversy.
 The show had high ratings, being in the ACNielsen top ten throughout its final month on the air.
 However, the CBS television network declined to renew it.
 Asner believed that his left-wing political views, as well as the publicity surrounding them, were the actual root causes for the show's cancellation.
 In 2011, Asner endorsed Democratic candidate Marcy Winograd who finished 4th in the 16-candidate primary behind eventual winner Janice Hahn, in California's 36th congressional district special election.
-From 2011 to 2015, Asner worked with filmmaker Nicole Zwiren on the feature-length documentary Behind the Fear which addresses HIV/AIDS denialism.
+From 2011 to 2015, Asner worked with filmmaker Nicole Zwiren on the feature-length documentary Behind the Fear, which addressed HIV/AIDS denialism.
 The film was released in 2016 with Asner as the narrator.

 Asner endorsed 9/11 conspiracy theories, including voicing qualified support for the 9/11 truth movement.
 In 2004, he signed a statement released by the group 9/11 Truth that included a call for a new investigation into some elements of the September 11 attacks that he questioned.
 Asner confirmed his support for the statement in 2009.
 In April 2004, Asner wrote an open letter to "peace and justice leaders" encouraging them to demand "full 9–11 truth" through the organization 9-11 Visibility Project.
 In 2011, Asner hosted the Architects & Engineers for 9/11 Truth documentary on the collapse of 7 World Trade Center, which endorses the theory that the building was taken down by controlled demolition.
 Asner also narrated the documentary film The Oil Factor: Behind the War on Terror.